Chart Color Schemes

 AreaSearch assessment positions Yeppoon ahead of most Australian regions for employment performance

-Mining showed particularly strong specialization, with an employment share 3.0 times the regional level.
-Agriculture, forestry & fishing had lower representation at 1.4% versus the regional average of 4.5%.
-Employment opportunities locally appeared limited based on Census working population vs resident population comparison.
-Over the 12 months to September 2025, employment increased by 0.9%, while labour force increased by 1.5%, resulting in unemployment rising by 0.6 percentage points.
-Rest of Qld recorded employment growth of 1.7% and unemployment rose by 0.3 percentage points during this period.
-State-level data to 25-Nov showed QLD employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%, broadly in line with the national rate of 4.3%.
-National employment forecasts from Jobs and Skills Australia projected growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Yeppoon's employment mix suggested local employment should increase by 6.1% over five years and 12.9% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localized population projections.
+Mining showed strong specialization with an employment share three times the regional level.
+Conversely, agriculture, forestry & fishing had lower representation at 1.4%, compared to the regional average of 4.5%.
+Employment opportunities appeared limited locally based on Census working population vs resident population comparison.
+Between September 2024 and September 2025, employment increased by 0.9% while labour force rose by 1.5%, leading to an unemployment increase of 0.6 percentage points.
+Rest of Qld recorded higher growth rates during this period.
+National employment forecasts from Jobs and Skills Australia, published in May-25, project national employment expansion by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Yeppoon's employment mix suggests local employment should increase by 6.1% over five years and 12.9% over ten years.

 Frequently Asked Questions - Employment